 Recovery does not happen in isolation.
 Community involvement and integration are distinct elements of our approach, as they are a pivotal part of a person’s path toward healing and wellness.
 This is why our clients live in the heart of the town rather in an isolated residential facility.
 Through a community-integrated model, our clients have the opportunity to frequently explore what the local area has to offer, such as restaurants, shops, nature, volunteer opportunities, university, and recreational activities.
 Our intention is to encourage clients to explore the surrounding region so that roots may be established and connections made on their healing journey.

 Seamless Transitions to Independence

 Most of our clients begin their journey at Windhorse at our fully-furnished Still Point house.
 As suggested by the name, Still Point is designed to elicit a quiet mind and relaxed body.
 Here, basic household tasks such as shopping, cooking, and cleaning are taken care of by the Still Point house manager, allowing clients time and space to orient themselves to new surroundings.
 Still Point is the ideal, soft landing for new clients to begin their journey with Windhorse and grow accustomed to the program.
-A typical length of stay at Still Point is 2 weeks to 2 months.
+A typical length of stay at Still Point is 4 – 8 weeks.